CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

 1. Observe the output of the console application.

-    > You should see the amount of RUs used to query for the document in your collection.
+    > You should see the amount of RUs used to query for the document in your Container.

 1. Click the **🗙** symbol to close the terminal pane.